darkreactions/ESCALATE_Capture/capture/DataStructures_README.md

-# ESCALATE Data Structures
+# ESCALATE Variables and Data Structures

-A quick reference for the dictionaries, DataFrames, and classes that are defined inside of ESCALATE.
+A quick reference for the dictionaries, DataFrames, and classes that are defined inside of ESCALATE, as well as the tables and config files that ESCALATE reads from at runtime.

+## Devconfig.py

+Devconfig.py exposes the following variables for configuration **Todo: Ian write this part, we can also just document that file inline and point to it here after generally describing the types of variables that devconfig exposes**

+## Tables (Excel + GoogleSheets)

+ESCALATE reads from Excel and GoogleSheets files during its execution.
+They are documented here.

-### Template
+### Template (Excel file)
 **Templates** are Excel spreadsheets used by scientists to specify experiments for ESCALATE.
 Many of the data structures in ESCALATE are defined based on the **Template** of a given run.

 A **Template** is composed of the following sections:

-* **Entity** contains:
+- **Entity** contains:
     - software version
     - Lab
         - e.g. LBL